CLOSE X

 Vegetable market on Piazza Cioccaro

 On this search for things to do, I saw the Gabbani, a typical Lugano outdoor bar-ristorante in the hotel of the same name.
-Featuring traditional Ticino and Mediterranean cuisine, it was doing a brisk lunch business with the locals.
+It was doing a brisk lunch business with the locals, featuring traditional Ticino and Mediterranean cuisine.
 The Gabbani also had a more formal restaurant upstairs in the hotel.

 I was drawn over to the far side of the restaurant by two large woven baskets on stands.
 They were filled with Panettoncini and Grissini imported from Italy.
-I then realized that they were from the Gabbani gourmet food shop adjacent to the restaurant on the piazza.
-I stepped inside the shop and found a cornucopia of gourmet products that would make a chef swoon.
+I then realized they were from the Gabbani gourmet food shop adjacent to the restaurant on the piazza.
+I entered the shop and found a cornucopia of gourmet products that would make a chef swoon.

 people shopping along a cobblestone street, one of the things to do in Lugano